 Once approved, CSPT candidates will be granted a one-year Candidacy Eligibility Window.
 All exam and certification requirements must be completed within the candidacy eligibility window including a passing score on the CSPT Exam.
 Candidates who fail to complete the CSPT Certification requirements within their one-year candidacy eligibility window will be subject to reapply for eligibility again if they wish to obtain CSPT Certification.
 CSPT applicants reapplying for eligibility will be subject to current CSPT program requirements.
 All previous certification requirements completed will be deemed ineligible for future eligibility windows, including a passing score on the CSPT Exam and any previously approved CSPT Competency Attestation Form.

-Passing the CSPT Exam is required to earn the CSPT credential.
+Candidates are required to pass the Compounded Sterile Preparation Technician Exam to earn the CSPT credential.
 The CSPT Exam is a computer-based exam administered at Pearson VUE test centers nationwide.
-The CSPT Exam is a two-hour, multiple-choice, exam that contains 75 questions: 60 scored questions and 15 unscored questions.
+The exam is multiple-choice and contains 75 questions: 60 scored questions and 15 unscored questions.
 Each question lists four possible answers, only one of which is the correct or best answer.
 Unscored questions are not identified and are randomly distributed throughout the exam.
 A candidate’s exam score is based on the responses to the 60 scored questions.
-One hour and 50 minutes are allotted for answering the exam questions and 10 minutes for a tutorial and post-exam survey.
+Be prepared to commit 2 hours for the exam (5-minute tutorial, 1 hour and 50-minute exam, and 5-minute post-exam survey).

 PTCB has made three essential resources available to assist candidates in preparing for the CSPT Exam: